Interstate 95 in New York: The Bronx

 After exit 2, I-95 crosses over the Harlem River and enters the Bronx, entering an interchange with the Major Deegan Expressway (I-87), which is marked both exit 1C (following with the Cross Bronx Expressway) and exit 3A–B (matching with the Trans-Manhattan Expressway).
 Now the Cross Bronx Expressway, I-95 and US 1 continue east under University Avenue and enter exit 2A, which serves Jerome Avenue.
 Crossing under the Grand Concourse, the six-lane expressway crosses into exit 2B, which is for Webster Avenue.
 This interchange also marks the eastern end of the I-95/US 1 concurrency.
 Passing south of Tremont Park, the Cross Bronx Expressway westbound serves exit 3, which serves Third Avenue.

 At East 176th Street, the Cross Bronx Expressway turns southeast, entering exit 4A eastbound, which marks the northern terminus of NY 895 (Sheridan Boulevard).
 After crossing the Bronx River, the expressway enters a full interchange, exit 4B, with the Bronx River Parkway.
 After a curve from the parkway, the Cross Bronx Expressway begins paralleling East 177th Street and enters exit 5A, which connects to White Plains Road in Parkchester.
 Continuing southeast, the roadway enters exit 5B, Castle Hill Avenue, which is an eastbound-only exit.
 After Castle Hill Avenue, the route enters exit 6A, which reaches the Hutchinson River Parkway at the Bruckner Interchange.
 Changing to the Bruckner Expressway, which runs to the northeast, I-95 enters the Bruckner Interchange with the northern terminuses of I-678 and I-278; the Cross Bronx Expressway Extension turns southeast along I-295 at the same interchange.

 After the Bruckner Interchange, I-95 crosses Tremont Avenue before crossing over I-695 (the Throgs Neck Expressway).
 Southbound, exit 7A serves I-695, while northbound the two Interstates merge.
 Continuing north, the Bruckner Expressway and I-95 parallel Bruckner Boulevard and run along the western edge of Pelham Bay Park.
 Entering exit 8A southbound services Westchester Avenue while northbound, exits 8B and 8C serve Pelham Parkway and Shore Road through the park, which marks the northern end of the Bruckner Expressway.
 Now known as the New England Thruway, I-95 leaves Pelham Bay Park and enters exit 9, a junction with the Hutchinson River Parkway.
 In the middle of the interchange with the Hutchinson River, exit 10 forks to the left, reaching Gun Hill Road.

-Now paralleling Baychester Avenue, which also services exit 11 and Bartow Avenue, the New England Thruway continues north and enters exit 12 which connects to Baychester.
-Conner Street is connected to via exit 13 before I-95 turns east and crosses over the Hutchinson River.
-After crossing the river, the route enters an interchange once again with the Hutchinson River Parkway (exit 14) but this time westbound only.
+Now paralleling Baychester Avenue, which also services exit 11 and Bartow Avenue, the New England Thruway continues north and enters exit 12 which connects to Baychester Conner Street is connected via exit 13 before I-95 turns east and crosses over the Hutchinson River.
+After crossing the river, the route enters an interchange once again with the Hutchinson River Parkway (exit 14) but this time southbound only.